 Now what happens if someone doesn’t play their part right?
 You get frustrated and at times, angry.
 It’s actually your Acquired Self who feels let down, frustrated and angry, because it is the Acquired Self who builds up expectations.
 Your Acquired Self believes in all of the ideas contained in the book of role descriptions.

-To be free of annoyance and anger, you need to be free of expectations.
-You may hear someone advise that “you shouldn’t have any expectations.”
-But why not, you ask?
+Obviously, you need to be free of expectations if you are serious about your anger management.
+You may hear someone advise that “you shouldn’t have any expectations,” but why not, you ask?
 Aren’t expectations part of normal daily living?
-How can you even function if there are no expectations?

 It is true that most of the world revolves around expectations.
 Why?
 Because most of the world is in the grip of the Acquired Self, the conditioned mind.
 That is one major reason why most people feel frustrated, annoyed and angry.
 Only if people knew that their True Self has no expectations whatsoever!
 It’s the Acquired Self who builds up all of the expectations and gets hurt when these expectations are not met.

 With this realization, you can be free of expectations because they are not part of who you truly are.
 You can simply let go of the parasite that is hurting you.
 Once you get rid of the root cause, then frustration, annoyance and anger simply do not arise.
-Then you don’t have to practice certain techniques to be free of anger.
+Then you don’t have to practice certain techniques of anger management.

-What is self-righteousness?
+What is Self-Righteousness?
 In simple terms, it means “I am right.”
 It also implies that “you are wrong.”
-This is the root cause of all disagreements, disputes, arguments, quarrels, fights, lawsuits, battles and wars, all of which obviously create a huge amount of anger.
+Obviously, this is the root cause of all disagreements, disputes, arguments, quarrels, fights, lawsuits, battles and wars, all of which obviously create a huge amount of anger.

-With few exceptions, everyone suffers from self-righteousness.
+With few exceptions, everyone suffers from Self-Righteousness.
 Interestingly, people don’t like to be called self-righteous because it’s considered a bad quality.
-They don’t think they are self-righteous, but they readily see it in others.
 They simply judge others to be self-righteous and don’t go any deeper.
 Actually, they believe they are right that someone else is self-righteous.
 Interesting, isn’t it?

-Self-righteousness is an extremely common affliction and one of the reasons for all human conflicts.
-If we want to understand human conflicts, it makes sense to look at self-righteousness more deeply.
+Self-Righteousness is a common affliction and one of the reasons for all human conflicts.
+If we want to understand human conflicts, it makes sense to look at Self-Righteousness more deeply.

 What is the Basis of Self-Righteousness?

-Typically when a person looks at an event, he interprets that event against the background of the already stored information and emotions in his Acquired Self.
+Typically, when a person looks at an event, he interprets that event against the background of the already stored information and emotions in his Acquired Self.
 Obviously, this stored information and emotions varies from person to person.
 Therefore, interpretation of the same event varies from person to person.
 With few exceptions, it is the Acquired Self who interprets events.
-A majority of people are in the grip of their Acquired Selves.
-They completely identify with their Acquired Self.
-That’s who they believe they are!
-Therefore, they strongly believe that their interpretation of the event is right.
+As a majority of people are in the grip of their Acquired Self, they strongly believe that their interpretation of the event is right.

 True Freedom from Self-Righteousness

-If you want to be free of self-righteousness, you need to first admit that you are suffering from self-righteousness.
-And here is the biggest dilemma – when you strongly believe you are right, how can you ever admit that you are not right?
-That’s why most people continue to suffer from self-righteousness and its consequences of anger and even hate.
+For proper anger management, you need to be free of Self-Righteousness.
+However, here is the biggest dilemma – When you strongly believe you are right, how can you ever admit that you are not right?
+That’s why most people continue to suffer from Self-Righteousness and its consequences of anger and even hate.

-If you are willing to entertain the idea that you may not be right, then there is a chance that you may be free of the prison of self-righteousness.
-If you are willing to use logic (not intellectual rationalization, which is simply a product of acquired knowledge), then you will see the root cause of self-righteousness, as we observed earlier in the chapter.
+If you are willing to entertain the idea that you may not be right, then there is a chance that you may be free of the prison of Self-Righteousness.
+If you are willing to use logic, then you will see the root cause of Self-Righteousness, as we observed earlier.

-Another reason why people get angry is their deep seated fear, but they usually don’t know it.
-Usually, the more short tempered a person is on the surface, the more fearful he is inside.
-Expressing anger outwardly is a gesture of extreme insecurity inside.
+Another reason why people get angry is their deep seated Fear, but they usually don’t know it.
+Usually, the more short tempered a person is on the surface, the more fearful they are inside.
+Expressing anger outwardly is a gesture of extreme inner insecurity.
 People try to scare others with their anger while they are fearful themselves.
 How ironic!

 Most people don’t even realize that their “bursts of anger” are actually arising out of a volcano of fear and insecurity.

-If you are serious about getting to the bottom of the root causes of your anger, you have to examine yourself sincerely.
-Quite likely, you will find that you feel quite fearful and insecure inside.
+If you are serious about anger management, you need to get to the bottom of the root causes of your anger.
+Quite likely, you will find that you feel quite fearful and insecure inside when you are angry.

 The Root Cause of Fear

 Fear actually arises from the memory of a bad event, which has become part of your Acquired Self.
-Your Acquired Self learns from this bad event and says “this should never happen to me again”.
-However, then comes another thought – “what if” and that creates a huge amount of fear.
+Consequently, an inner voice says, “this should never happen to me again.”
+However, then comes another thought – “What if…” and that creates a huge amount of fear.
 In this way, your Acquired Self becomes quite insecure.
 Hence, it seeks security.
 In the pursuit of security, it wants to control the behavior of others.
 However, when it can’t control others, it gets very angry.
 Even a trigger in the form of a news article or a story that reminds the Acquired Self that it cannot control others, can throw it into a rage.